udaan-iitt/editions/2023_Winter/how-much-do-we-really-know-about-social-media.md

 * In real life, people don't always look like how they look on IG.
 * Waking up a 4 AM will not help you become rich, especially if you slept at 1 AM in the first place.
 * Not all confessions on the confessions page are real.
-* There aren't exactly 3 people you love in your life.
+* There aren't exactly three people you love in your life.
 Ask your single friend for proof.
 * Everything wrong with your life is *not* a trauma response.

 There are many more myths out there to bust!
 If you're a web developer and you want to take up a hobby project but don't have an idea, please create a website on myth-busting Instagram stereotypes.
 Alternatively, you could try your luck creating an IG page for that and become the next big influencer!